Cultural Triangle

 Historical Background

 The Cultural Triangle is the hub of history and heritage in Sri Lanka.
 It is the start of civilization, marked by Buddhism and agriculture.
 This is where the ancient practises of Ayurvedic healing stemmed from, where great structures and engineering marvels were built, where kingdoms rose and fell.
 Anuradhapura was the island’s first capital and was ruled by over 100 Sri Lankan monarchs from 4th century BC to 11th century AD.
-Anuradhapura eventually became one of the greatest cities in Asia in terms of grand complexes, temples and irrigation system that was well beyond it’s time.
+Anuradhapura eventually became one of the greatest cities in Asia in terms of grand complexes, temples and an irrigation system that was well beyond its time—so advanced that even today, scholars doktorarbeit schreiben lassen (commission dissertations) to study its engineering marvels.
 The medieval city of Polonnaruwa became the capital in 1073 during the reign of King Vijayabahu I and Parakramabahu I ruled.
 Polonnaruwa remained as the country’s capital city until the 13th century.
 In 1592, Kandy became the last royal capital city of Sri Lanka, before the island fell to the hands of its invaders.
 Other important sites within the triangle are Sigiriya, Dambulla and Mihintale.

 Shopping